Spectral evidence: Wider controversy

 Cotton Mather defended the court's methods in his book, The Wonders of the Invisible World (which began circulating in manuscript form in October, but was not published until the following year).
 While admitting the possibility that "among the Persons represented by the Spectres which now afflict our Neighbours, there will be found some that never explicitly contracted with any of the Evil Angels", he suggested that these people may have been guilty of lesser offences, for which reason God had permitted the Devil "to bring in these Lesser ones with the rest for their perpetual Humiliation".
 Mather also cited the precedent of previous trials, including the Bury St Edmunds case.

 Cotton's father, Increase Mather, took the opposite approach in his own work, Cases of Conscience Concerning Evil Spirits Personating Men.
 He argued that the Devil could indeed appear in the shape of an innocent person, and cited numerous authorities to that effect, including the Biblical story of the Witch of Endor.
 Against the argument that God would not allow the Devil to impose upon innocent people in this way, Increase brought forward the example of Job, and insisted that God's ways are inscrutable.
 He concluded that "to take away the Life of any one, meerly because a Spectre or Devil, in a bewitched or possessed person does accuse them, will bring a Guilt of innocent Blood on the Land, where such a thing shall be done".

 However, in a postscript, Increase asserted that his work was not intended as "any Reflection on those worthy Persons who have been concerned in the late Proceedings at Salam".
 He recommended Cotton's account of the trials, and hoped that "the thinking part of Mankind will be satisfied, that there was more than that which is called Spectre Evidence for the Conviction of the Persons condemned".

+According to Godbeer, Samuel Willard, a puritan minister, was also against the notion of Spectral Evidence as a whole and believed that the Devil could appear in the shape of an innocent person.
+He also noted that the Devil did not need consent and might represent a person even if the person being represented did not consent to being represented.

+Godbeer further explains that the arguments of critics of spectral evidence, managed to discredit spectral evidence.
+Those who had confessed to being witches had taken back their confession.
+The discrediting of the evidence against the confessors made the collapse of the Salem Witch Trials inevitable.
+The disagreements on how to interpret the spectral evidence led to deep tension between the community in Salem.
+The tension and the disagreements made it difficult for the courts to operate consistently during the trials.

 A new court convened in January 1693, to consider the remaining cases; this time, the use of spectral evidence was firmly limited.
 Almost all of those brought before the court were acquitted; and in May, Phips issued a general pardon, bringing the trials to an end.